-Setting a unique background on each of your multiple monitors was a simple trick in Windows 8, but the menu is buried to the point of being invisible in Windows 10.
-But it’s still there if you know where to look.
+Setting a unique background on each of your multiple monitors was a simple trick in Windows 8, and, for a while, the menu was buried in Windows 10.
+Luckily, it has been added back in a more logical location.

 To add additional images to this list, click “Browse” and select a wallpaper you want to use.
 Windows will set it as your default on all desktops.
 Right-click the wallpaper icons and choose which monitor you want to use each on.

 When to Use This Trick (and When to Use Third Party Tools)

 Update: Since Windows 10 has added an easy, effective way to change your desktop wallpaper, as we outlined above, it isn’t necessary to use either of the following methods to change your desktop wallpaper.
 You still can use the “Imperfect Method” if you want to, though.